yellows8/3ds_homemenuhax/README.md

 When built with ENABLE_LOADROPBIN=1, this can boot into the homebrew-launcher if the ropbin listed above is one for the homebrew-launcher and was pre-patched.

 With the release archive, you have to hold down the L button while Home Menu is booting(at the time the ROP checks for it), in order to boot into the hblauncher payload.
 Otherwise, Home Menu will boot like normal.
+This is the default PAD-trigger configuration.

+With the latest-git, the user can override the default PAD-trigger with multiple configuration options in the installer.
+The data for this is stored in SD file "/menuhax_padcfg.bin".

 The latest-git ROP does the following:
 * 1) Mount SD archive.